 Please note that when booking travel the University's Financial Regulations must be adhered to.
 Therefore any overseas travel bookings (irrespective of value) must be booked by the nominating department via the University's approved travel agentLink opens in a new windowLink opens in a new window.

 What payment does the Visiting Fellow receive?
 What does this cover?

-The Fellow will receive a per diem which is calculated at a rate of £55 per day (up to a maximum of £1540).
-This is to be used to cover their living expenses whilst staying at the University, i.e., breakfast, lunch & dinner.
+The Fellow will receive a per diem which is calculated at a rate of £45 per day (up to a maximum of £1260) (2021-22 rates).
+This is to be used to cover their living expenses whilst staying at the University, i.e. breakfast, lunch & dinner.
 The money can either be transferred to their bank account before their arrival or they can collect the cash from the Cash Office in University House when they arrive.
 Most prefer to collect the cash as the majority of overseas bank accounts will charge a currency conversion fee.

 Please note: If the Fellow is based in the UK, a per diem is not payable.
 Instead, the Fellow should claim for expenses incurred during the visit using the University’s expense claim form (FP16a), in accordance with the University's Financial Regulations.
 The completed claim form should be submitted either to the IAS or to the hosting department, together with all original receipts, for processing against the code created for the award.